1930-1959 Timeline

 Advertisement from the ‘Ovens and Murray Advertiser’ – Wednesday April 9 1952

-Alan Douglas ‘Sandy’ Burridge runs the popular School Shop on Junction Road, opposite the Beechworth Higher Elementary School.
+Alan Douglas ‘Sandy’ Burridge runs the popular School Shop on Junction Road, which he and Fred Jensen had built opposite the Beechworth Higher Elementary School.
 Providing lunches and treats for the children, it also has a small range of groceries and school books.

 Alan ‘Sandy’ Burridge and Freddie Jensen become well known in Beechworth and the surrounding district for their work as builders in the 1960s.